Netigate Design Editor

 Here you can add general settings for your template and flip between predefined test questions to see how your template looks with different question mechanisms.
-You can minimise/maximise the editor to get a better overall look and watch how the template looks in a mobile device in the mobile view.
-When a template is saved it will be selectable for surveys in the account.
-If you would like to clear all editing since the last time you saved click the “Clear“-button in the upper right-hand corner.
+You can also minimise/maximise the editor to get a clearer sense of how the template will look on a mobile device in the mobile view.
+When a template is saved, it will be selectable for surveys in the account.
+If you would like to clear all editing since the last time you saved, click the “Clear” button in the upper right-hand corner of the screen.

 How to edit texts?

-To edit texts just click on the text area you want to edit, and a small toolbar will appear.
-Edit font, colour, size and make it bold, italic or underlined.
+To edit texts, click on the text area you want to edit and a small toolbar will appear.
+You can edit font style, colour, size and make text bold, italic or underlined.

 How to edit main banner/logo?

-To edit the main banner just click on the banner and a small toolbar will appear.
-Upload a desired banner, use a banner link and set position of the banner.
+To edit the main banner, click on it and a small toolbar will appear.
+You can upload your desired banner, use a banner link and set position of the banner.

 How do I edit the progress bar colour?

-To edit the colour, click on the existing fill of the progress bar and select the desired colour from the colour picker or insert your own color via RGB or Hex codes.
+To edit the colour, click on the existing fill of the progress bar and select the desired colour from the colour picker or insert your own colour via RGB or Hex codes.

 Under the Wizard tab you can let the Design Editor auto generate a template for you.
 This is the quickest way of creating a template!

 Insert a background image (if wanted), a banner image, select a button style and add a few basic colours.
-When you click on the “Generate“-button the Design Editor will auto generate a template based on the selected images and colours.
-Continue doing so until you are satisfied.
+When you click on the “Generate” button the Design Editor will auto generate a template based on the selected images and colours.
+Continue amending your design until you are satisfied.
 When you are happy with the result, click “Save” and the template is ready to be used.

-If you want a quick way to edit the background just click on it and a small toolbar will appear.
-Change the background colour, upload an image or add an image URL.
-Remove current settings by click the blue cross.
+If you want to quickly edit the background, simply click on it and a small toolbar will appear.
+Here, you can change the background colour, upload an image or add an image URL.
+Remove current settings by clicking the blue cross.

-Under the Background tab you find different possible background settings (for the selected element):
+Under the Background tab you will find different possible background settings (for the selected element):

 Image-repeat: Choose repeat, no repeat, repeat y or repeat x for the image.
 Repeat is used for pattern images.